Alabama Department of Environmental Management (ADEM)

 Alabama Emergency Response Commission (AERC)

 See national section for basic information and federal regulations.

 In addition, Alabama is not a "state plan" state; that is, it does not have a federally approved occupational safety and health (OSH) regulatory program.
-Consequently, the federal OSH Act governs safety data sheet (SDS) requirements in the private sector workplace.
-See the national sections COMMUNITY RIGHT-TO-KNOW and MATERIAL SAFETY DATA SHEET/SAFETY DATA SHEETfor more information.
+Consequently, the federal OSH Act governs SDS requirements in the private sector workplace.
+See the national sections COMMUNITY RIGHT TO KNOW and SDS for more information.

 • Administration and enforcement.
 The Alabama Emergency Response Commission (AERC) functions as the state Emergency Response Commission but is cochaired by the Alabama Department of Environmental Management (ADEM).
 Therefore, as a practical matter, the ADEM and ...